-Adriano Fagundes grew up in Brasília, Brazil’s capital city.
+Adriano Fagundes was born in Starkville, Mississippi, and grew up in Brasília, Brazil’s capital city.

 At 18 years old in 1990 he moved to New York City to study photography at The School of Visual Arts.
 While attending SVA he worked as a freelance assistant to several photographers in New York, learning first hand how to apply different lighting techniques to varied styles of photography and film.

 From 1995-1998, Adriano worked as the first assistant to legendary Vogue photographer Arthur Elgort.

 In 1998 he started his career as a professional photographer in New York, working with a wide list of clients for the next 12 years.

 After moving to Rio de Janeiro in 2010, he continued to work on his decade long project about the people of the Amazon river.

 In February of 2014 Adriano publishes his first book, “From The Andes to the Atlantic: A trip down the Amazon river”,